-- on their retirement at the age of between 55 and 60 years,
+- on their retirement at the age of between 55 and 60 years, or

-or

 - those allowed to retire early, or

 - those who die while in employment.

-The determination of employee gratuity is based on significant judgements and estimation which include the employee's expected length of service, salary at the time of retirement, inflation rates, mortality rates and the discount rate used to present value the gratuity obligation.
+The determination of employee gratuity is based on significant judgements and estimation which include the estimate around the rate of salary escalation, retirement age and the discount rate used to present value the gratuity obligation.